 From your perspective, KYC simply means taking a few photos during the sign-up process.
 It’s all detailed in the app, but in case you’re wondering, we ask for photos of your passport, or other valid government-issued ID, as well as a selfie, free from blur or glare or this. 🙄

 In reality, there’s a lot more that goes on in the background, involving things like machine learning algorithms and anti-fraud rules, but for the purpose of our post, you can think of KYC as a kind of identity check that falls under the remit of compliance.
-If you're really savvy and want to find out more about how we approach compliance at Revolut, check out this blog post.

 Why do I need to pass KYC? 🧐